 If you are planning on inoculating logs this spring, the following tips can help answer some questions you may have.
 Plus, research results concerning cutting and aging wood for shiitake logs.
 It's never too early to be thinking about cutting wood for mushroom logs!

 What Makes Ideal Mushroom Logs

 Start with the best quality logs whenever possible.
 Most experienced growers know that the quality of the fresh cut log is crucial to spawn run success and mushroom yield, and it starts with the log as it is cut from the tree.
-We all know the importance of cutting healthy, living wood.
+We all know the importance of cutting healthy, living wood in its dormancy.
 If you are cutting softer hardwoods such as Silver or Red Maple, select stems that have thicker, rougher bark.
-Logs with thicker bark (such as the logs pictured above) will have a longer, more productive life.
+Logs with thicker bark will have a longer, more productive life.

 Curing Mushroom Logs Prior to Inoculation